Cloud Probe deployment use cases

 To install the Cloud Probe on a load-balancing system:

 - You must have access to install the Cloud Probe on the load balancer.

 - The load balancer must use an operating system supported by the Cloud Probe.

 Load balancer deployment option for the Cloud Probe

 You can install the Cloud Probe on your web servers.
 This approach requires resources from the web server.
 If you adopt this deployment option:

 - You must install the Real User Cloud Probe on each web server

 - You do not need to enable the Promiscuous Mode/Accept with this deployment

 Web server deployment option for the Cloud Probe

-For information on preparing the network interface card (NIC) for traffic capture, see Setting up the monitored NIC for the Cloud Probe.
+For information on preparing the network interface card (NIC) for traffic capture, see Setting up the monitored NIC for the Cloud Probe in a Linux system.